community concession program

 The code is ONLY valid for direct bookings with operators displaying the ethical adventures logo.

 A list of ethical operators and options who are on board with this program is available to all participating environmental and community groups so that members can best use their reward code when they choose to travel.

-goal Number 2 – mobilise the tourism Industry
+Goal number two - mobilise the tourism industry

 In addition to the fun, laughter, photos, great food, new friends … that come with a quality tour experience, you will on an ‘ethical adventures’ experience discuss some of the issues or stresses which are or may affect the regions environment and societies that are visited on the day.
 These discussions are balanced.
 The objective is to inform, not convert or enrage so at the end of each experience the guest has enjoyed their day, have increased their empathy for the environment and now know first-hand what is happening and why for example biodiversity is important, ground water is important, climate change … etc etc.

 It is then up to them to decide what they will do after.